sul-dlss-labs/sdr_current_state/README.md

 ## Scope

-This is a working group to explore, explain, document, and improve shared understanding of the current state of SDR (SDR2).
-It aims to generate documentation that explains for end-to-end workflows for SDR resources, and then expand out from that to understand the implicated:
+This is a working group to explore, explain, document, and improve shared understanding of the current state of the SDR (SDR2) ecosystem.
+It aims to generate documentation that explains for end-to-end workflows for DOR / SDR resources, and then expand out from that to understand the implicated:
 - codebases & applications
 - application interfaces
 - data stores